 What you will study

-Block 1: Technology, innovation and management fundamentals
+Block 1: Technology and innovation management fundamentals

 Block 2: Technology transfer and innovation systems

 The second block explores emerging technologies and technological innovation in terms of technology transfer strategies and management in a range of sectors.
 You will be introduced to the assessment of technology readiness levels, intellectual property management and wider technology transfer networks and processes.
 The block introduces ‘systems of innovation’ that influence and enable innovation processes at organisational, sectoral, regional and national levels.
-This also includes open innovation systems and networks – a system level approach to technology transfer and innovation strategy.
+This includes open innovation systems and networks – a system level approach to technology transfer and innovation strategy.

 Block 3: Managing product (goods) innovation and process innovation